INTO-CPS-Association/DTaaS/docs/FAQ.md

 ???
 Question "How is user access controlled and authenticated?"

-    There is a two-level authentication mechanism in place in each default installation of DTaaS.
-The first-level is HTTP basic authentication over secure HTTPS connection.
-The second-level is the OAuth PKCE authentication flow for each user.
-The OAuth authentication is provider by a Gitlab instance.
-The DTaaS does not store the account and authentication information of users.
+    There is a two-level authorization mechanism in place in each default installation of DTaaS.
+The first-level is HTTP basic authorization over secure HTTPS connection.
+The second-level is the OAuth PKCE authorization flow for each user.
+The OAuth authorization is provider by a Gitlab instance.
+The DTaaS does not store the account and authorization information of users.

 ???
 Question "Does you platform manage personal data?
 How is data classified and tagged based on the sensitivity?
 Who has access to the critical data?"